crsjones/Southern-Cross-Computer-z80/SC-LATCH-LCD/Readme.md

 string out the serial port.

-The code is a work in progress so the backlight control is currently not implemented and there are some additional functions needed to conplete the LCD driver.
+The code is a work in progress so the backlight control is currently not implemented and there are some additional functions needed to complete the LCD driver.